 The server is constantly online and controlled somewhere by someone else.

-This means that, you don’t really have total control of your bitcoins since the private key is been stored on the server itself or by the person in-charge of the server.
+This means that, you don’t really have total control, since the private key is been stored on the server itself.

 Most cryptocurrency exchanges make use of this kind of storage to secure and store Bitcoins.

 Some of the best crypto exchanges that one can use for temporally storing your bitcoin investment online are: